 - Weaver Basin Jackass Ridge Downhill: MTB Project

 - Video: Biking in Trinity County, 24 Hours of Weaverville Mountain Bike Course

 - Video: Cross Country vs Trail Mountain Bikes

 - Video: An inspiring Richie Schley video that will make you want to start biking tomorrow

-October 3 and 4, 2015, the World is coming to Weaverville for an international completion.
+October 3 and 4, 2015, the World came to Weaverville for an international completion.
 Please see our special Weaverville 24 page, the race website, and the race Facebook page for more information.
-The Weaverville Chamber of Commerce will be helping with local information and events.
+The Weaverville Chamber of Commerce helped with local information and events.